Andy-J-marshall/stanningley-bowls/README.md

 e.g. a new player would have to be added into the `players` list.

-If a player has multiple spellings, enter them into the `duplicateTeamMemberNames` array and `deduplicateNames` function.
+If a player has multiple spellings, enter them into the `duplicatePlayerNames` array and `deduplicateNames` function.

 If a player plays for another team on a different day, enter them into the `traitorPlayers` array.